KonstantinAntoniadi/Repeat-the-sequence/README.md

 ## About
 "About" button opens a new screen, where the game conditions and information about the author are written.
 In the upper left corner there is a back arrow (to exit the menu)
 ![About](img/About.png)

+## Release
+In release folder you can find release apk file for test it in your android device.